Report: NFPA's "Firefighter Fatalities in the United States - 2018"

 NFPA’s own work in this area focuses on the deaths and injuries of firefighters that are due to specific events while on-duty.

-- Sudden cardiac death accounted for nearly half of the fatalities (29 deaths).
+- Sudden cardiac death accounted for about 40% of the on-duty fatalities.

-- An unusually high number of firefighters were struck and killed by vehicles dropped from 10 in 2017 to three in 2018.
+- The number of firefighters struck and killed by vehicles dropped from 10 in 2017 to three in 2018.